webforj/webforj-documentation/docs/advanced/browser-history.md

   history.go(-2); // Moves back by two entries in the history stack
   ```

-- `size()`: Retrieves the total number of entries in the history stack.
+- `size()`: Retrieves the total number of entries in the session history stack including the currently loaded page.
 This can be useful for understanding the user's navigation path or for implementing custom navigation controls.

   ```java
   int historySize = history.size();